mezo-org/musd/docs/README.md

 ### Gas Compensation

-When a user opens up a trove, an extra flat $200 mUSD is minted for gas compensation, sent to the `GasPool`, and added to the borrower's debt.
+When a user opens up a trove, an extra flat $200 MUSD is minted for gas compensation, sent to the `GasPool`, and added to the borrower's debt.
 This debt is included when calculating the user's collateral ratio.

 When a trove is liquidated, the whole debt (including the $200 gas compensation) is paid.
 The initiator of the liquidation is sent the $200 gas compensation, to offset any gas they might pay to call the liquidation function, especially in times of high network traffic.

 In other situations (redemption, closing a trove, repaying debt), the last $200 of debt of a trove is paid by the Gas Pool.

-For example, say that Alice wants to mint $2000 mUSD with $3000 of BTC as collateral.
+For example, say that Alice wants to mint $2000 MUSD with $3000 of BTC as collateral.
 Alice will receive $2000, $200 will be sent to the Gas Pool, and a borrowing fee of $10 (0.5%) is sent to the protocol.

 Alice's total debt, for liquidations or calculating collateral ratios, is $2210.